 Stale and Postdated Checks and Checks Bearing Notations; Miscellaneous.
 We may, in our discretion and without notice to you, either pay or return any check that is presented to us for payment more than six (6) months after the date of that check (a “stale-dated” check), even if the presentation occurs after the expiration of a stop payment order.
 We normally do not examine the date on checks presented for payment.
 You agree that we are not required to identify stale-dated checks or to seek your permission to pay them.
 We also may, in our discretion and without notice to you, either pay or return any check we receive before the date on that check unless you have complied with any applicable statute regarding postdated checks and you have provided us with notice of the postdating in time for us to have a reasonable opportunity to act on it before the check is presented to us for payment.
 Your notice about any postdated check must be given in the same manner as a stop payment order and must provide the same information required for stop payment orders.
 Each postdated item covered by a notice of postdating will be subject to a service charge.
 We may disregard any information on an item drawn on your account other than the signature of the authorized signer, the amount of the item, the date of the item (subject to the provisions of this Agreement regarding stale and postdated checks), the account number, the endorsements, and any other information which appears in magnetic ink at the bottom of the check.
 Although we are not obligated to, we may pay or accept checks and other items bearing restrictions or notations (e.g., “void after 6 months,” “two signatures required,” “payee’s endorsement required,” “not good for more than $(amount),” “void if not paid in (number) days,” “payment in full,” and the like), whether on the front or back, in any form or format.
 If you cash or deposit an item or write a check with such a notation, you agree that it applies only between you and the payee or maker.
 The notation will have no effect on us, and you agree to accept responsibility for payment of the item.
 We shall have the right, but not the obligation, to process any item that is materially incomplete or has been altered.

 You may withdraw part or all of your account’s available balance.
-Any account owner or authorized signer of a joint account or any agent of any owner may withdraw all or part of the available balance in the account, regardless of who deposited the funds into the account.
+Any account owner or authorized signer of a joint account or any agent of any owner may withdraw all or part of the available balance in the account, regardless of who deposited or contributed the funds into the account.
 We accept no responsibility or obligation, except as required by law, to supervise or review the use of your account.

 Multiple Signatures.
 Although your signature card, or your checks may indicate that more than one signature is required on checks and for the withdrawal or transfer of funds, that notation is principally for your own purpose.
 We expressly disclaim a duty to enforce multiple signature requirements.
 As such, we expressly disclaim a duty to confirm that two or more (or any combination) of authorized users have approved any transaction.
 We may act upon the instructions or order of any one owner or authorized signer.